Mastery-Based Grading: A Full Guide

 A mastery-based approach to grading involves focusing on a student’s ability to demonstrate mastery of specific learning objectives.
 This approach places less emphasis on grades and more emphasis on student learning and growth.
 Mastery-based grading systems typically involve providing students with frequent opportunities to demonstrate their understanding of the material and adjusting instruction as needed.

-A mastery gradebook differs from a typical gradebook in that it focuses on a student’s mastery of specific learning objectives rather than overall grades.
-Mastery gradebooks typically include information about which learning objectives a student has mastered and which ones they still need to work on.
+A mastery grade differs from a typical grade in that it focuses on a student’s mastery of specific learning objectives rather than overall grades.
+Mastery grade books typically include information about which learning objectives a student has mastered and which ones they still need to work on.
 This approach allows teachers to provide targeted feedback and adjust instruction as needed to help students achieve mastery of the material.